|Join Us On

 or call the Ukiah or Lakeport Rainbow stores.

-Saturday April 25 will be the Humane Society of Inland Mendocino County's 8th Annual Spaghetti Dinner Fundraiser!
+The Humane Society of Inland Mendocino County's 8th Annual Spaghetti Dinner Fundraiser is coming up on Saturday, April 25.
 Held at Barra of Mendocino Winery in Redwood Valley, dinner of Spaghetti and Meatballs, salad, garlic bread and dessert (vegetarian options available!) will be served from 5:00 to 7:00 PM.
 Music by the Felt-Tips begins at 5:00 PM and there is also a Silent Auction and beer and wine available.
 Tickets are available at the HSIMC, The Barkery, and Rainbow Ag and reservations are highly recommended as this fun event sells out.
 Proceeds from the spaghetti dinner go to support the animals seeking homes at the Humane Society of Inland Mendocino County.
 More info at www.mendohumanesociety.com/, or download the flier here.

 Don't forget to keep up with all the happenings at Rainbow Ag by "liking" Rainbow's Facebook page!
 Be the first to know about Sales, new items in the store, contests and events.